JaneliaSciComp/hortacloud-website/content/docs/user_manual/basic_operations.md

 - Middle-click and drag: rotate the volume
 - Scroll wheel: change the zoom level
 - Right-click anywhere and choose "Reset Horta rotation" if you would like to return to the original image orientation.
-- In the Horta Control Center panel, the "Go to..." button just above the neuron list allows you to enter an x, y or x, y, z location, and the view will move to center itself at that point.
+- In the Horta Control Center panel, the "Go to location..." button in the "VIEWS" section allows you to enter an x, y or x, y, z location, and the view will move to center itself at that point.
 If you don't enter z, the plane doesn't change.
 Commas are optional.
 Square brackets around the coordinates are ignored.

 ### Horta 2D and Horta 3D view synchronization